SilverAndro/Modifold/README.md

 ### Usage

+(Please make sure you are using java 9+, java 9 will not work)

 The first thing you need to know is how to get a curseforge project ID.
 On the sidebar in the "About Project" tab, you can find that ID.
 You will need the numerical ID of every curseforge project you want to transfer to modrinth.